 We need to talk about it.
 Robin Williams, Chris Cornell and now Chester Bennington.
-My heart beaks for every suicide I hear about, and those men have all inspired and entertained so many of us, myself included.
-As a huge Linkin Park fan, I was devastated to hear of Chester Bennington's death on 20th July 2017; a date that would have been the birthday of his great friend Chris Cornell.
+It is always a tragedy, and those men have all inspired and entertained so many of us, myself included.
+As a huge Linkin Park fan, I was devastated to hear of Chester Bennington’s death on 20th July 2017; a date that would have been the birthday of his great friend Chris Cornell.
 The double loss is a tragedy and my heart goes out to their families, friends and bandmates.
-I've been lucky enough to see Linkin Park at Download Festival twice now, and I was so looking forward to seeing them headline it again in the future.
-It's a small loss for a fan compared to what their loved ones are going through, but from the heart, I wish I never found myself writing this post.
+I’ve been lucky enough to see Linkin Park at Download Festival twice now, and I was so looking forward to seeing them headline it again in the future.
+It’s a small loss for a fan compared to what their loved ones are going through, but from the heart, I wish I never found myself writing this post.

 At times like these, sadly it’s common to hear people throwing judgments around about suicide being cowardly or selfish.
 I can’t stress enough how important it is for us as a society to get past these judgments to a place of empathy, and to a place where it’s OK to talk about this.
 We can never know exactly what someone is feeling who makes such a final decision, and sometimes we never well know.
 Sometimes there is no warning sign.
 It may be driven by pain that is too much to bear, by feeling it’s the only option in a life trapped by circumstances or by medications or a health condition affecting a person’s thought processes.
 Whatever the reason, it’s no time for judging.
 They’re not easy circumstances to bear, and I hope that we can learn to approach the issue with kindness and compassion.
 Because the more we can show kindness in discussing this, the more people will feel able to open up.